vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 ## Actual call

 For the actual call, we reuse the client object.
-In the following example, we list all boxes that are registered in the Hub by calling the `/public-api/v1/box` and then loop over the de-serialized JSON string
+In the following example, we list all boxes that are registered in the Hub by calling the `/public-api/v1/box` endpoint.
+We then loop over the deserialized JSON string

 {% highlight cs %}
 response = client.GetAsync(BaseURL + "/public-api/v1/box").Result;